Jaws: The Revenge: Development

 The film was developed under the working title Jaws '87, but by February 1987, the title Jaws: The Revenge was being used.
 The colon within the title is used by some sources although the colon is not included in the film's opening credits, or on the poster.

-The film has no continuity from Jaws 3-D. In its predecessor, Mike is an engineer for SeaWorld, whereas in Jaws: The Revenge, he is a marine research scientist.
-One of the Universal press releases for Jaws: The Revenge refers to this fourth film in the series as the "third film of the remarkable Jaws trilogy."
-De Guzman's script featured an appearance by Matt Hooper, while the producers still hoped to recruit Richard Dreyfuss to reprise his role as Hooper for the project.
+The film has no continuity with Jaws 3-D. In its predecessor, Mike Brody (played by Dennis Quaid) is an engineer for SeaWorld, whereas in Jaws: The Revenge, he is a marine research scientist.
+One of the Universal press releases for Jaws: The Revenge refers to this fourth film in the series as the "third film of the remarkable Jaws trilogy." de Guzman's script featured an appearance by Matt Hooper, while the producers still hoped to recruit Richard Dreyfuss to reprise his role as Hooper for the project.

-In the original script, Martin Brody was to be the shark's first victim.
+It was proposed that Martin Brody was to be the shark's first victim.
 When Roy Scheider declined to appear, Sargent reports that the character of Brody had been dead for 18 months "when we enter the story... and deal with Ellen Brody's emotional problem--her obsession with the death of another member of her family."
-For De Guzman, it "is a story of obsession and fear.
+For de Guzman, it "is a story of obsession and fear.
 Whether what Ellen Brody has in her mind is true or not will be left up to the audience to decide.
 No statement is being made in that regard... but it's about any kind of fear so great and so strong that it begins to take control of a human being's life."

-De Guzman and Sargent were inspired by the first film's "less is more" approach.
-Replicating the idea of the yellow barrels in the original, they believed that having the shark swallow meat attached to a sonar device, emitting the sound of the shark's heartbeat, would create tension and be more effective than constantly seeing the shark or people being eaten.
-De Guzman asserts that the strongest characters in drama are often those off-screen, another justification for not showing the shark too often.
+de Guzman and Sargent were inspired by the first film's "less is more" approach.
+Replicating the idea of the yellow barrels in the original, they believed that having the shark swallow meat attached to a sonar device, emitting the sound of the shark's heartbeat, would create tension and be more effective than constantly seeing the shark or people being eaten. de Guzman asserts that the strongest characters in drama are often those off-screen, another justification for not showing the shark too often.
 Sargent expected the audience to appreciate what they tried to do, and had ambitions that it would not be seen as "a tired version of the first one."